1. Check for unclaimed cheques

 Parenting can be a thankless job, but a fistful of cash can make up for all the sleepless nights and soccer chaperoning.

 With the Canada Child Benefit, parents of kids under 18 can get a sizable monthly payment, tax-free.
-How much is determined by the number of kids you have, their age and your family’s income, but it maxes out at $569.41 per child.
+How much is determined by the number of kids you have, their age and your family’s income.
+The highest annual benefit amount for children under the age of six is $7,437 per child, and the maximum annual benefit for children from six to seventeen is $6,275.

 8. Dig up forgotten bank accounts